LagosPortugalGuide.com

 The wind compass of Sagres fort

-The Cabo de São Vicente is the south-westerly tip of mainland Europe and is a wind-blasted headland, with huge cliffs that fall away to raging seas.
-At the top of the 75m high cliffs is one of Portugal’s most powerful lighthouses, which can be seen up to 50km out to sea.
+Cabo de São Vicente is the southwestern tip of mainland Europeflavour.
+It isflavour a wind-blasted headland with huge cliffs that fall away to raging seas.
+At the top of the 75m-high cliffs stands one of Portugal’s most powerful lighthouses, which can be seen up to 50km out to sea.

-Generally, most people come to Cabo de São Vicente to admire the dramatic scenery and, unless an extended hike is planned, no visit to Cabo de São Vicente will be longer than 30 minutes.
-This length of visit conveniently aligns with the time the bus waits at the bus stop (see later in the article for details).
+Most people come to Cabo de São Vicente to admire the dramatic sceneryflavour;flavour unless an extended hike is planned, a visit usually lasts no longer than 30 minutes.
+This duration conveniently aligns with the time the bus waits at the stop (see details below).

 cliffs of Cabo de São Vicente